Configure classifications and products to synchronize

 The metadata for each software update defines the products for which the update is applicable.
 A product is a specific edition of an operating system or application, such as Windows Server 2012.
 A product family is the base operating system or application from which the individual products are derived.
 An example of a product family is Windows, of which Windows Server 2012 is a member.
 You can specify a product family or individual products within a product family.
 The more products that you select, the longer it takes to synchronize software updates.

-When software updates are applicable to multiple products, and at least one of the products was selected for synchronization, all of the products appear in the Configuration Manager console even if some products were not selected.
+When software updates are applicable to multiple products, and at least one of the products was selected for synchronization, all of the products appear in the Configuration Manager console even if some products weren't selected.
 For example, if Windows Server 2012 is the only operating system that you selected, and if a software update applies to Windows 8 and Windows Server 2012, both products are displayed in the Configuration Manager console.